UncleH25/Health-Check-Analyser/README.md

-# 🌡️ Fever & Age Health Checker
+# 🌡️ Health Check Analyser
 A simple C++ console program that checks if a user is a minor or an adult, and whether they have a fever based on their temperature.

 It outputs an appropriate message based on both conditions and handles invalid input safely.